Love Won't Wait: Release and promotion

 Barlow had arrived in the United States in February 1997 for recording the track, where Clive Davis, who was managing his career in the United States, played him a "poppier" version of the song, remixed by Junior Vasquez.
 He also requested Barlow to perform "Love Won't Wait" at the 1997 pre-Grammy Award party.
 However, the singer did not have any time to rehearse or memorize the lyrics, resulting in the performance receiving negative reviews from critics and audience alike.
 With The Times Barlow recounted the evening saying, "I don't remember the words.
 I came in at all the wrong times.
 I can see people drifting off to the toilet in droves.
 Talk about dying on your arse!"
-The combination of the negative review towards his performance and contractual obligations led to Barlow release "Love Won't Wait" as his second single on 24 April 1997 in the United Kingdom.
-The CD single consisted of the single version along with the Vasquez remix and two other tracks from Open Road, "Meaning Of A Love Song" and "Always".
+The combination of the negative review towards his performance and contractual obligations led to Barlow release "Love Won't Wait" as his second single on 9 April 1997 in Japan and on 24 April 1997 in the United Kingdom.
+The CD single consists of the single version along with the Vasquez remix and two other tracks from Open Road, "Meaning Of A Love Song" and "Always".
 Another song, "Cuddly Toy", was released on the B-side of another CD single for the song, released in May 1997.
-"Love Won't Wait" was also remixed by DJs Cuca and Monster Makers, and was released in a CD single in June 1997.

 An accompanying music video was directed by Rocky Schenck and was released on 28 April 1997.
 It features Barlow performing the song in France, walking down a highway littered with stage props and crew members actively changing the scenes as he walks forward.
 As he performs the chorus, he jumps off the set and walks towards his stage chair, where he sits and observes his surroundings.
 The video ends with Barlow running away from a woman down a country road, as the video fades from view.